-Exporting Food: A step-by-step guide
+Exporting food: A step-by-step guide

-- a compliant food product
+- a compliant food commodity

-- preventive food safety controls in place
+- preventive food safety control measures in place

 - traceability procedures for your food